Damian2512/Photos/README.md

 # Photoalbum

-A website where you can place photos in an album.
+A website where you can place photos.

 You can log in as a user and as an admin on this website.
 You must give the admin role in the database to the people who deserve it.